stackql/stackql-devel/docs/ACID.md

 The role of the transaction coordinator, sometimes called a transaction manager, is to tally all required votes and then mark the transaction as complete.

-For now, we do not expand upon exactly how `transact.Coordinator` implementations should to this.
+For now, we do not expand upon exactly how `transact.Coordinator` implementations should do this.
 Configurable commitment behaviour is supported in `stackql`.

 ## Consistency